sonicdoe/macos-mail-signature-installer/README.md

 ## License

-`osx-mail-signature-installer` is licensed under the BSD 2-clause license.
+`macos-mail-signature-installer` is licensed under the BSD 2-clause license.
 See [LICENSE](./LICENSE) for the full license.